tyronyiu/Uni/blockchain/A Typical Scenario.md

 ---

-A typical scenario for the concept of utility provision using decentralised, consensus driven blockchain would be to imagine someone in a rural area such as within the southern African countries.
+A typical scenario for the concept of utility provision using decentralised, consensus driven Blockchain would be to imagine someone in a rural area such as within the southern African countries.

 Let us have a look at a specific country and imagine a typical day of someone